Laser Resurfacing

 • CO2 laser

-Fully ablative laser resurfacing treats the entire skin surface and produces more dramatic results but requires more downtime.
-This treatment type is not recommend for all skin tones.
+Fully ablative laser resurfacing treats the entire skin surface and produces more dramatic results, but requires more downtime.
+This treatment type is not recommended for all skin tones.

 Non-Ablative Laser